Writing Resources: No Plot? No Problem!

 National Novel Writing Month

-National Novel Writing Month has been expanded with Camp NaNoWriMo, which is basically NaNoWriMo in months other than November (this year, it’s April and July).
+National Novel Writing Month has been expanded with Camp NaNoWriMo, which is basically NaNoWriMo in months other than November.

 Some NaNos (that’s what participants are called) have even gotten book deals and published novels they wrote for NaNoWriMo.
 Others found that writing a book wasn’t as hard as they thought and went on to pursue a career in writing.
 A few discovered that writing a novel wasn’t the dream they thought it was and moved on to other endeavors.